imaginedpraxis/praxis/example/_posts/2025-10-08-introducing-hydejack-9.md

 ## Closing and transition

 Bringing together Castoriadis’s productive imagination, Anderson’s imagined communities, Ricoeur’s narrative self, and Ezrahi’s performative fictions, we can start to see imaginaries as complex, interdependent systems.
 They do not simply reflect the world but actively build it.
-The following section will trace how these systems evolve under the pressures of technology and governance, particularly in the emergence of Nasi’s technocratic imaginary.
+The following section will trace how these systems can be unintetionally degraded as well as manipulated.